eftekin/eftekin/README.md

 <h1 align="center">hey there 👋, i'm eftekin</h1>

 <!-- About Me -->

 ## About Me

-I'm a software engineering student in Istanbul, currently exploring data science and machine learning through the Data Scientist: Machine Learning Career Path.
+I'm a software engineering student in Istanbul, currently exploring data science and machine learning through the Machine Learning/AI Engineer Career Path.
 If our interests align or you see potential opportunities, I'd love to connect!
-Feel free to reach out to me at [mustafa@eftekin.dev](mailto:mustafa@eftekin.dev)
+Feel free to reach out to me at mustafa@eftekin.dev.

 <!-- Tech Stack -->
 <h2 align="center">💻 Tech Stack</h2>